Tour type: Small Group

 This trek takes you on the popular Marangu route, which uses comfortable trekking lodges for the overnight accommodation.
 You'll be climbing for six hard and breathless days to reach the summit, so its a strenous and challenging hike.
 We recommend you do plenty of training before undertaking this trek, but when you reach the summit the spectacular views out across the African landscape will make all the hard work and pain so worthwhile.
 Truly a once in a lifetime achievement!

-Today we meet in Moshi - if you are flying in to Kilimanjaro International Airport (JRO), we will arrange an airport transfer for you.
+Today we meet in Moshi - if you are flying in to Kilimanjaro International Airport (JRO), we can add an airport transfer for you.
 If you are making your own way to Moshi please advise your estimated arrival time in order to organize the briefing.
 If the weather is favourable we might get a first glimpse of the world's tallest freestanding mountain, Mt Kilimanjaro (5,895 m).
 When you arrive at the hotel you will have some time to relax.
 One of our representatives will brief you on what to expect in the upcoming week.

 Single room supplement (TATMCK)